 1.)
 What is the name of the show?
-Princess Thimbelina 2.)
+Bits 'N Pieces presents Princess Thimbelina 2.)
 Who will present the show?
-3.)
+A Musical Based on Hans Christian Andersen's fairy tale Thumbelina 3.)
 On what days can you see the show?
-4.)
+Shows are Weekdays & Saturdays 4.)
 Who wrote the story?
 5.)
 What do you think the play will be about?
 6.)
 Do you already know the story?
 How?